Program

 2:00pm-5:00pm Session 6: Overview and perspectives

-• 15h30- 16h30 Abel Brodeur (Ottawa University, Institute for Replication, Canada): Mass Reproducibility, the Institute for Replication and the Replication Games
+• Abel Brodeur (Ottawa University, Institute for Replication, Canada): Reproducibility, Replication Games, and the Institute for Replication

 Online user: 3 Privacy | Accessibility